vandut/angular-chrome-ext/README.md

 # Angular 2 Chrome extensions

-Base Chrome extension developed using Angular 2 and configured to open new popup window.
+Basic "Hello, world!"
+Chrome extension developed using Angular 2 and configured to open new popup window.

 ## Prerequisites